open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

           -Dotel.javaagent.extensions=build/libs/opentelemetry-java-instrumentation-extension-demo-1.0-all.jar
           -jar myapp.jar
      ```
+for multiple extensions, using jar files directory path for `otel.javaagent.extensions` value.

 ## Embed extensions in the OpenTelemetry Agent

 To simplify deployment, you can embed extensions into the OpenTelemetry Java Agent to produce a single jar file.
 With an integrated extension, you no longer need the `-Dotel.javaagent.extensions` command line option.